LiangXiMin2046/surface-defect-detect/README.md

 # Implemention of paper
 ***
-#### Recently i read the paper "*Segmentation-Based Deep-Learning Approach for Surface-Defect Detection*" and tried to achieve the algorithm by tensorflow.After reading the code by Wslsdx [click here](https://github.com/Wslsdx/Deep-Learning-Approach-for-Surface-Defect-Detection),I achieved it myself.As for environment，mine is same as Wslsdx's.
+#### Recently i read the paper "*Segmentation-Based Deep-Learning Approach for Surface-Defect Detection*" and tried to achieve the algorithm by tensorflow.After reading the code by Wslsdx [click here](https://github.com/Wslsdx/Deep-Learning-Approach-for-Surface-Defect-Detection),I achieved it myself.As for environment,mine is same as Wslsdx's.

 ***
 # Run the code
 ***